 GLSEN’s No Name-Calling Week is a week organized by K-12 educators and students to end name-calling and bullying in schools.

-Make a Plan: Create and practice an emergency plan so your family will know what to do in a crisis.
+How to Make a Family Plan: Create and practice an emergency plan so your family will know what to do in a crisis.

 Schools have many key roles during disasters, and when they are well prepared everyone benefits.
 This K-12 resource provides drill planning guidance, educational resources for teaching earthquake science and safety, and preparedness and safety resources for assessing and improving school earthquake safety.